Missouri Veterans Commission Commissioners

 Representative Robert Sauls

 Representative Robert E. Sauls represents the Eastern part of Independence in Jackson County.
 (District 21) He is a fourth generation resident of Independence, MO and currently lives there with his son, Jackson.
 He was elected to his first two-year term in November 2018.
 He currently serves on the House Veterans Committee.
+Representative Sauls also currently serves as the Assistant Staff Judge Advocatee in the USAF Reserves.

 Senator Jill Schupp